 - Your age when applying: Life insurance usually gets more expensive as you get older.

 - Health issues or dangerous hobbies: These could increase the cost or even render you uninsurable.

-- The size of the policy: Bigger policies are usually more expensive.
+- The size of the policy: Policies with larger coverage amounts are usually more expensive.

 - Extra benefits: Known as riders, these extra add-ons tend to increase the premium.

-Since there are so many factors, the only way to know for sure how much term life insurance would cost is by talking to a financial representative about your specific life situation.
+Since there are so many factors, the only way to know for sure how much term life insurance would cost is by talking with a financial representative about your specific life situation.

 Examples of How Term Life Insurance Coverage Works